eschoi-ml2/eschoi-ml.github.io/project/chestxray/chestxray-part3.md

 [<- go back to the previous page](../chestxray/README.md)

 # Walk Through Part 3.
-Predict and Evaluation
+Prediction and Evaluation

 # 1. Load the model